wlonk/arcadia/2015-02-post-playtest-2-outline.md

 Sagas of the Icelanders is probably the best bet: make most of them heavily gendered, and make a couple that are neutral.

-**TODO** Rewrite the non-actionable and too-similar card draw triggers.
-These are going to be _primary_ now that the cards are the only real action-resolution system.
-Need to be able to get them clearly.

 ### Lady (♀)

 A young lady, from a good family, with some hope of marriage.
 Your honour is